 - If you do not wish to perform a measurement immediately, press "Cancel".
-The entered team and athlete names are saved for future measurements. - If you wish to perform a measurement immediately, see 6.3.
-How do I start a measurement?, STEP 4.
+The entered team and athlete names are saved for future measurements. - If you wish to perform a measurement immediately, proceed with step 5.3.

-6.3.
-How do I start a measurement?
+5.3.
+Starting a measurement